EPC For Property

 Who is responsible for the Property EPC?

 Particularly in relation to domestic EPCs, the current fixed penalty for not providing an EPC is £200 per dwelling.
-From October 2015, landlords of domestic dwellings can no longer rely on a section 21 possession notice if a valid EPC was not provided with the new tenancy.
+Since October 2015, landlords of domestic dwellings can no longer rely on a section 21 possession notice if a valid EPC is not provided with the new tenancy.

 Of course, as well as the potential penalties involved in not providing an EPC, there is also good evidence to suggest that ‘green’ properties give benefits to occupiers and owners, which is reflected in property values.
 Research suggests that an EPC can bring higher rents and higher capital values, which will prove useful to a landlord come rent review.
 For those wishing to sell their property, it has been reported that higher sale prices, of up to 27%, are being achieved.
 In obtaining an EPC the ability to attract a tenant is speeded up, as is having your building ready to let or sell.
 It is also suggested that the right kind of long-term tenant is more likely to be attracted to landlords who take energy assessment seriously.